JESKTEK/DINERO/README.md

 GeeksforGeeks, 2019.
 SeekBar in Kotlin. [online] Available at: <https://www.geeksforgeeks.org/seekbar-in-kotlin>[Accessed 22 April 2025].
 Montalto, P., 2017.
 Android: underlined text in a TextView - Paolo Montalto - Medium. [online] Available at: <https://xabaras.medium.com/android-underlined-text-in-a-textview-ff647d427bab>[Accessed 20 April 2025].
 Suman, A., 2024.
 How to Implement DatePickerDialog in Android Using Kotlin. [online] Available at: <https://medium.com/%40abhisheksuman413/how-to-implement-datepickerdialog-in-android-using-kotlin-45c413e47464>Accessed 22 April 2025].

+> *Dinero* — Grow your finances steadily, like an avocado tree.

+> Manage your money.
+Grow your future.
+The Dinero way.